cirocosta/docker-ubuntu/README.txt

   The official `library/ubuntu` image does not contain SSHD running by default as well as systemd.
 Thus, this images replicates a little better the environment of an ubuntu machine.
-The tradeoff is that it requires more privileges and volume mounting the group virtual filesystem.
+The tradeoff is that it requires more privileges and volume mounting the cgroup virtual filesystem.

 Usage: